 Let’s take an example to understand this better:

 Assuming a manufacturing company ABC Ltd. has a production unit where the total cost incurred in making 100 units of a product X is ₹ 2,000.
-The company wants to add another product ‘Y’ for which it incurs some cost in terms of salary to the additional labour force, raw materials and assuming that there were no machinery, equipment, etc added.
+The company wants to add another product ‘Y’ for which it incurs some cost in terms of salary to the additional labor force, raw materials and assuming that there were no machinery, equipment, etc added.

 Let’s suppose now after adding the new product line it is able to produce 200 units at ₹ 3500, so here the incremental cost is ₹ 1,500

-It is not necessary that the incremental cost can only be variable in nature, even fixed cost can contribute to the incremental cost for example if there is a requirement of new machinery altogether for adding the new product line ‘Y’.
+It is not necessary that the such cost can only be variable in nature, even fixed cost can contribute to the incremental cost for example if there is a requirement of new machinery altogether for adding the new product line ‘Y’.

 Allocation of Incremental Costs